weaviate/t2v-transformers-models/README.md

 This makes this an easy way to deploy your Weaviate-optimized transformers NLP inference model to production using Docker or Kubernetes.

+## Documentation

+Documentation for this module can be found [here](https://weaviate.io/developers/weaviate/current/reader-generator-modules/qna-transformers.html).

 ## Choose your model

 ### Pre-built images